 These medical devices are also sometimes called home health devices or home medical services.
-These devices may be purchased over-the-counter by the patient available in retail stores such as drugstores and stores specializing in home health equipment.
-They may also be prescribed by and used under the care of licensed practitioners including doctors, dentists, optometrists or veterinarians.
+These devices may be purchased over-the-counter by the patient in retail stores such as drugstores and stores specializing in home health equipment.
+They may also be prescribed by and used under the care of licensed practitioners, including doctors, dentists, optometrists, or veterinarians.

-These types of medical devices include various prostheses, ventilators, sleep apnea monitors, respiratory disease management services, sickle cell tests, ultrasound monitors, and in some jurisdictions, hypodermic syringes may fall under this classification.
+These medical devices include various prostheses, ventilators, sleep apnea monitors, respiratory disease management services, sickle cell tests, and ultrasound monitors.
+In some jurisdictions, hypodermic syringes may fall under this classification.

 Surgically implanted medical devices

-Surgically implanted medical devices are man-made products usually made of biomedical materials such as titanium, silicone, apatite, plastic, ceramic or other materials that should not interfere with or irritate existing biological structures.
+Surgically implanted medical devices are human-made products usually made of biomedical materials such as titanium, silicone, apatite, plastic, ceramic, or other materials that should not interfere with or irritate existing biological structures.

 - Hip implants